Itinerary

 • We have lots of options here for our overnight location, depending on the wind conditions on the day

-• The north side of St Klement island offers berthing at Palmizana Marina.
+• The north side of St. Klement island offers berthing at Palmizana Marina.
 One or two neighboring bays offer a protected anchorage.
-Vlaka is a beautifully secluded bay with a mooring balls which are free if you dine at the Paradiso restaurant.
-A small windery is ashore.
+Vlaka is a beautifully secluded bay, with mooring balls which are free if you dine at the Paradiso restaurant.
+A small winery is ashore.

-• This the day for a lazy afternoon relaxing with nowhere to be and thing to do but enjoy the water
+• This is a good day for a lazy afternoon relaxing with nowhere to be and nothing to do but enjoy the surroundings

 Wednesday September 9th